theresa-bluemlein/Building-up-Climate-Resilience-in-Switzerland/README.md

 Swiss communities face a wide range of natural hazards, each with different impacts on people and health, property, and agriculture.

 ### Hazard / Exposure mapping (risk scenarios)
 The table below provides examples of how selected hazards can affect these areas of exposure.
 While not exhaustive, it illustrates the variety of risks and consequences across lines of business.
-To make your solution both relevant and feasible, we recommend focusing on one specific hazard-exposure intersection which represents a concrete risk scenario, for instance, floods × property damage or hail × agriculture.
+To make your solution both relevant and feasible, we recommend focusing on one specific hazard-exposure intersection which represents a concrete risk scenario, e.g., floods × property damage or hail × agriculture.

 | Hazards ↓ / Exposures → | People & Health                          | Property damage                                                                 | Agriculture                                |
 |--------------------------|------------------------------------------|---------------------------------------------------------------------------------|--------------------------------------------|